 - Construction and safety manager

 To graduate with the BAS, you must complete a total of 120 credit hours.
 You may transfer up to 64 credit hours from your AAS to Indiana University.
-You then complete 60 credit hours of courses from IU, with at least 30 credit hours at the 300- and 400-level courses from IU.
+You then complete 56-60 credit hours of courses from IU, with at least 30 credit hours at the 300- and 400-level.

 Requirements are broken down as follows: